 I was peering out the window when I saw a neighbour going out with her daughter.
 For a split second my thoughts went back to my own childhood with my parents and wondered whether my neighbour would accomplish great things with her child, where my parents had failed.

 I understand why my thoughts went back there.
-We may sometimes stop to question, whether our parents got things right for us and then use comparisons to quantify where we are.
+We may sometimes stop to question, whether our parents got things right and then use those comparisons to quantify where we are.
 Or maybe it has something to do with my less than perfect childhood.

-We learn our behaviour from our parents, but it’s only when or if we stop to question what we know that we may change what we didn’t like.
-How many of us at some point with our children say, my mother said that, or you hear yourself repeating your mother’s words, “I’m turning into my mother.”
+We innately learn our behaviour from our parents, but it’s usually only when we stop to question what we know that we change what we didn’t like.
+How many of us at some point with our children say, my mother said that, or you hear yourself repeating your mother’s words, ‘I’m turning into my mother.’